ahmetb/cloud-run-faq/README.md

 `http://metadata.google.internal/computeMetadata/v1/project/project-id` to
 determine if you are on Cloud Run.
 However this will not distinguish "Cloud Run" vs "Cloud Run on GKE" as the metadata service is available on GKE nodes as well.

+### What is the termination signal for Cloud Run services?

+Currently, Cloud Run abruptly terminates applications while [scaling to zero](#does-my-cloud-run-service-scale-to-zero) with `SIGINT` (interrupt) signal.

 ## Monitoring and Logging